MuralitharanYoganath/Python-Fundamentals/README.md

 **Here are some best practices for managing Python environments in Python:**

+- **Use virtual environments :**

-- Use virtual environments.: Virtual environments allow you to create isolated environments for each of your Python projects.
+  Virtual environments allow you to create isolated environments for each of your Python projects.
 This means that you can install different versions of Python and packages for each project, without affecting your other projects.
 To create a virtual environment, you can use the `venv` module that is included in Python 3.3 or later.

 **Example**